 Security of your website is very important, especially any content management system (CMS) that allows users to login to the site to create posts.
 WordPress is my favorite CMS and I use it for many of my sites.
 The question I often ask myself is how best to obfuscate my username so as to not provide half of the information that a hacker could use in order to perform brute force attacks to get in.
-While security through obfuscation is not a true security measure, I do believe it makes my site less attractive when it is far easier to attach someone else’s site.
+While security through obfuscation is not a true security measure, I do believe it makes my site less attractive when it is far easier to attack someone else’s site.

 When I create a post, I normally create one with the same account that I log in with to do any site work.
 For most people this account will have full privileges as Administrator.
 What would happen to your site if a hacker was able to log in with an account with this high of an user access level?
 Probably nothing you want to see happen.
 So how low of user access can you go and still be able to post to your site?